mkp170791/numpy/doc/neps/nep-0030-duck-array-protocol.rst

             return self

         def __array__(self):
-            return TypeError("NumPyLikeArray can not be converted to a numpy array. " "You may want to use np.duckarray.")
+            return TypeError("NumPyLikeArray can not be converted to a numpy_demo array. " "You may want to use np.duckarray.")

 The implementation above exemplifies the simplest case, but the overall idea